Liquid Information Flow Control: Evaluation

 \subsection{Quality of Patches}

 We compared the two versions of our conference manager (\autoref{eval:benchmarks:case studies}).
 The column ``Original'' shows the size of the code, in AST nodes, without any policy enforcement.
 We also show the cumulative size of policy-enforcing code, both hand-written and generated by \toolname.
-The size of policy predicates is given as ``Policy size''.
-Note that the size of policy-enforcing code often approaches or exceeds the size of the core functionality, which confirms our hypothesis that for data-centric applications, much of the programming burden is in policy enforcement.
+Note that the size of policy-enforcing code often approaches or exceeds the size of the core functionality, which motivates the \toolname repair engine as an approach to reducing the programmer burden.
 Manual inspection reveals that while the two versions of policy-enforcing code are syntactically different, they differ in neither functionality nor performance.